 Tuga makes matching color leggings for men and women that have buttons that attach to your shirt, making sure it does not ride up and cause a sun burn on your back.
 The leggings also have foot stirrups to help keep them from riding up.
 Galen wore board shorts over his leggings for a little more modesty and it worked great.
 The foot stirrups work with our fins and our snorkeling shoes.
 Tuga is offering our readers 15% off your first purchase with by using the coupon code TropicalSnorkeling15 on their website at the links above and below.

 These are made of the same great eco-friendly fabrics.
-Some of the snorkeling rash guards have button holes for attaching to leggings or the jammers below, and thumb hole cuffs, but some don’t, so make sure you get what you want.
+Some of the snorkeling rash guards have button holes for attaching to leggings or the shorts they also offer, and thumb hole cuffs, but some don’t, so make sure you get what you want.

 More Options and Tips